k24d/fluent-plugin-splunkapi/README.md

 # Fluent::Plugin::Splunk

+Splunk output plugin for Fluent event collector.

-Fluent plugin for splunk output, using the following APIs:
+This plugin makes use of the following APIs:

 Splunk REST API: